-How to Heal an Injured Fish
+How To Heal An Injured Fish

 Is your electric blue cichlid feeling a little too blue?
 Perhaps you don't fancy those tattered fins on your fancy goldfish, or maybe your oscar seems just a bit too grouchy.
 It is easy to see the symptoms of a sick or injured fish in an aquarium.
 But don't panic — many fish injuries can be healed through simple remedies you can efficiently administer at home.